workattech/get-a-software-engineering-job/README.md

 - [Salary Negotiation Guide: Why and How to do it](https://workat.tech/general/article/salary-negotiation-guide-ehnrr1is5emc)
 - [Got the job, now what?](https://workat.tech/general/article/got-the-job-now-what-x3czxlcfvlai)

-> You can join [SDE Bootcamp](https://workat.tech/programs/sde-bootcamp) where you will learn everything that you need to prepare for getting an SDE 1 job at a product-based company.

 ---
 **If you find this guide useful, please star it and share it on social media, whatsapp and any other programming community.**